wjwoodley/mute/docs/Tutorial.md

 mts.calc_s_fluxes(primary_model = "GSF", interaction_model = "SIBYLL-2.3c", atmosphere = "CORSIKA", location = "USStd", month = None, output = None, file_name = "", force = False, test = False)
 ```

-This returns a two-dimensional array of shape ``(91, 20)``, where the zeroth axis is the surface energies, and the first axis is the zenith angles (from ``mtc._ANGLES_FOR_S_FLUXES``).
-The surface energy grid used throughout MUTE (``mtc._ENERGIES``) is the energy grid provided by MCEq, but with energies beyond 100 PeV cut, as the surface flux for energies higher than this is negligible for depths up to 14 km.w.e.
+This returns a two-dimensional array of shape ``(91, 20)``, where the zeroth axis is the surface energies, and the first axis is the zenith angles (from ``mtc.ANGLES_FOR_S_FLUXES``).
+The surface energy grid used throughout MUTE (``mtc.ENERGIES``) is the energy grid provided by MCEq, but with energies beyond 100 PeV cut, as the surface flux for energies higher than this is negligible for depths up to 14 km.w.e.

 To calculate surface fluxes using the HillasGaisser2012 primary flux model for Gran Sasso in January, for example, one can do: